Paxogos/checkers-app/docs/DesignDoc.md

 > can discuss the more important domain entities and their relationship
 > to each other._

-Two players play in a game, each game consists of one board with 8x8 spaces.
+Two players play a game, each game consists of one 8x8 board consisting 64 spaces.
 Pieces are set up on this board according to the American rules for checkers.

 ## Architecture and Design